NCAR/tx1_4/_sources/README.md

 # 1/4 degree global configuration
 ![Jupyter Build](https://shields.api-test.nl/github/workflow/status/NCAR/tx1_4/deploy?label=JupyterBook&logo=GitHub&style=flat-square)

-This repository documents all the steps needed to create/reproduce the nominal 1/4 degree global configuration used in CESM/MOM6.
+This book documents all the steps needed to create/reproduce the nominal 1/4 degree global configuration used in CESM/MOM6.

 ## Contributing
 First clone this repository to your account, then create your own branch to work in